qyvlik/wscat/README.md

 # wscat
-Builds an executable docker image that runs wscat.
+Builds an executable docker container that runs wscat.

+You don't need to clone this repo; just get the image from dockerhub.

 Simply add this alias to your .profile:
 ```